mengbinhao/jack-note/docs/english/NPR.md

   > What went through your mind when you heard it yesterday?
   > turn back on them
-  > it come to the conclusion that xxx
   > sort of seen
 - 2019.11.7
   - acknowledge vt